s-fuerst/Vahana.jl/docs/src/index.md

 a different subgraph.

-(Discrete) spatial information can be added using Vahana functions that insert grid cells as vertices in the graph and have access to a mapping from the Cartesian index of the underlaying space to the corresponding vertex.
+(Discrete) spatial information can be added using Vahana functions that insert grid cells as nodes in the graph and have access to a mapping from the Cartesian index of the underlaying space to the corresponding node.
 Since the cells are vertices of the graph, they can be treated in the same way as other agents

 To model the system's dynamic evolution, we consider discrete time steps.
 At each step ``t``, there is a set of vertices which can change their own state and also add new vertices and edges.
-The new state of a vertex at time ``t`` is computed based only on information from the previous step.
+The new state of a node at time ``t`` is computed based only on information from the previous step.
 Information from step ``t-1`` usually includes the previous state of the agent itself, and may include states of adjacent agents in the graph, possibly also the states of the respective edges